Benefits of Inflatable Boats

-Inflatable boats are very durable but in the event of a puncture or tear, they are easily repaired and can be done by virtually anyone.
-Inflatable boats are very compact once rolled up and require very little space for storage.
+Inflatable boats are very durable but in the event of a puncture or tear, they are easily repaired and can be done by virtually anyone with the widely available inflatable 2-part adhesive and patch materials.
+Inflatable boats are very compact once rolled up.
+They require very little space for storage.
 No need for a boat trailer or paying for storage.
 Inflatable boats are quite lightweight and inexpensive compared to aluminum and fiberglass boats.

-Accurate Hull Quality Control (AHQC): Seamax has created the Accurate Hull Quality Control (AHQC) as part of our manufacturing standard.
-This AHQC standard is included as part of our new standard boat design which includes a new cutting pattern for both the pontoon and boat bottom, a new floorboard standard, new equipment and properly trained staff.
-Because of all these changes and updates, our inflatable boat can offer a tight and superior finished bottom as compared to other manufacturers.
+AHQC - Accurate Hull Quality Control: Seamax has created AHQC as our new standard for boat design.
+It includes a new cutting pattern for pontoons and bottom, a new floorboard standard, new equipment and properly trained staff.
+With AHQC, our boat can offer a tight and superior finished bottom comparing to other manufacturers.